 - Float switch – is it unobstructed, moves freely?

-- Fill pit with water.
-Add five gallons of water, check float switch operation and pump discharges water in pit at a good speed.
+- Weep hole, relief hole, air bleed hole inspect.
 While the pump is running, make sure a stream of water is escaping from the air bleed hole.
 If not, clear the small hole of any deposits or debris.

 - Check the discharge outlet piping.
 Make sure basement and outdoor discharge piping is tight and draining at least 20 feet away from your home/business.

 - Battery backup pump.
 Power goes out and the sump pump stops.
 Tha’s why a battery back up pump is great insurance.
 Check battery water level a few times a year.
 Batteries can last 2 to 5 years.
 Change as directed by the manufacturer for added insurance.

 How Long Does a Sump Pump Battery Last?

 As a general rule of thumb, during a power outage most new fully-charged batteries last 5-7 hours of continuous pumping and roughly 1-3 days of non-continuous pumping depending on the frequency.
 In general we advise changing your fluid type battery every 4-5 years.

 How Many Years Does a Sump Pump Last?